 “I have never had a teacher while studying the Ways of the various arts and accomplishments, or in anything at all.”

 It is up to the student to figure out how to connect new knowledge to existing knowledge–to teach themselves through professions or the path.
-Continue what works, disregard what does not, test everything.
+Continue what works, disregard what does not.
+Do not test everything; test what passes logical challenges you pose in your head from all directions and without favoritism.

-Neurology shows that new information must connect to old information to have a chance of ‘sticking’.
-Sticking means learning.
+Neurology shows that new information must connect to old information to be assimilated.
 New knowledge sticks to existing knowledge like the elegant design of the spiderweb growing one weave at a time from existing structures.

-Musashi made his first mastery web in swordsmanship.
-The code of the Bushido, the path, taught him how to master anything by connecting knowledge to existing knowledge, and understanding the way broadly.
+The code of the Bushido, the path, taught Miyamoto Musashi how to master anything by connecting new knowledge to existing knowledge, and understanding the way broadly.
 This allowed him to get the same fulfillment he had in swordsmanship in painting, sculpting, poetry, tea, and drama.
 Even when he could no longer duel, he could teach, and he could continue following the way with different paths.

 Think about this in your own life.
-If you were a young athlete playing team sports and are now an adult, it may be difficult to continue to pursue this sport as a mastery.
-Not impossible, however.
+If you were a young athlete and are now an adult, it may be difficult to continue to pursue your sport as a mastery on a full-time basis.
+But you can teach it.
+And you can continue to improve and get better, while also having an alternate profession, even if it doesn’t give you the meaning that your sport does.

-A wanderer with too many distractions–or pulls–will move slow in different directions.
-Most of those directions will be at ends with others.
+A wanderer with too many pulls(distractions) will move slow in different directions so he will go nowhere.

-Have one mastery in each realm: Body, Mind, Spirit.
+Have one path in each realm: Body, Mind, Spirit.

 Through the intense study of one art, all other arts are understood.
 This is one reason why it is crucial to pick masteries to pursue as soon as possible.